kevinmsmith131/in-touch/README.md

 The registration page provides a form that allows for a user to enter an email, username, password, confirm the password, and submit this information to create their account.
 The app ensures that the email follows the email format of *a@b.c*, the username is not already in use, and the passwords are *at least* 5 characters and match each other.
 If all of these conditions are met, a new profile will be registered with the provided information.
 There is also a button that allows a user to navigate to the login page.

 ### Login Page
+The login page provides a form that allows for a user to enter their email and password, and then submit this information to be logged in.
+The app checks for a user with this information, and if one exists, logs them in.
+There is also a button that allows a user to navigate to the registration page.

 ### Home Page
 ### Profile Page